Arduino-IRremote/Arduino-IRremote/README.md

 ## Hints
 If you do not know which protocol your IR transmitter uses, you have several choices.
 - Use the [IRreceiveDumpV2 example](examples/IRreceiveDumpV2) to dump out the IR timing.
 You can then reproduce/send this timing with the [IRsendRawDemo example](examples/IRsendRawDemo).
 For **long codes** like from air conditioners, you can **change the length of the input buffer** in [IRremoteInt.h](src/private/IRremoteInt.h#L30).
-- If you have a bigger Arduino board at hand (> 100 kByte program space) you can try the [IRremoteDecode example](https://github.com/bengtmartensson/Arduino-DecodeIR/blob/master/examples/IRremoteDecode/IRremoteDecode.ino) of the Arduino library DecodeIR.
+- If you have a bigger Arduino board at hand (> 100 kByte program space) you can try the [IRremoteDecode example](https://github.com/bengtmartensson/Arduino-DecodeIR/blob/master/examples/IRremoteDecode/IRremoteDecode.ino) of the Arduino library [DecodeIR](https://github.com/bengtmartensson/Arduino-DecodeIR).
 - Use [IrScrutinizer](http://www.harctoolbox.org/IrScrutinizer.html).
 It can automatically generate a send sketch for your protocol by exporting as "Arduino Raw".
 It supports IRremote, the old [IRLib](https://github.com/cyborg5/IRLib) and [Infrared4Arduino](https://github.com/bengtmartensson/Infrared4Arduino).
-- Use the [IRMP AllProtocol example](https://github.com/ukw100/IRMP#allprotocol-example) and check the serial output if the protocol is one of the 40 supported protocols.
+- Use the [IRMP AllProtocol example](https://github.com/ukw100/IRMP#allprotocol-example) and you will see some serial output if the protocol is one of the 40 supported protocols.

 ## Other IR libraries
-[Here](https://github.com/ukw100/IRMP#quick-comparison-of-4-arduino-ir-receiving-libraries) you find a short comparison matrix of 4 popular Arduino IR libraries.<br/>
+[Here](https://github.com/ukw100/IRMP#quick-comparison-of-4-arduino-ir-receiving-libraries) you find a **short comparison matrix** of 4 popular Arduino IR libraries.<br/>
 [Here](https://github.com/crankyoldgit/IRremoteESP8266) you find an **ESP8266/ESP32** version of IRremote with an **[impressive list of supported protocols](https://github.com/crankyoldgit/IRremoteESP8266/blob/master/SupportedProtocols.md)**.

 # Supported Boards